hackbnw/faustus/README.md

 ### Disable original modules

-Create file /etc/modprobe.d/faustus.conf with following contents
+Create file /etc/modprobe.d/faustus.conf with the following contents and reboot the system.

 ```
 blacklist asus_wmi
 blacklist asus_nb_wmi
 ```

-Also unload them before proceeding in case they miraculously managed to load.
+You could also try unloading the modules instead of reboot before proceeding by issuing:

 ```
 sudo rmmod asus_nb_wmi
 sudo rmmod asus_wmi
 ```

-Some reports may suggest that you need to reboot after blacklisting, as they seem fail cleaning up on errors (do if you see AE_ALREADY_ACQUIRED in dmesg).
+Some reports may suggest that you need to reboot after blacklisting, as the modules fail cleaning up on errors (do if you see AE_ALREADY_ACQUIRED in dmesg).

 ### Install build dependencies and DKMS

 ```
 $ sudo apt-get install dkms
 ```

 ### Using make

 Compile and load the driver temporarily

 ```
 $ make
+$ sudo modprobe sparse-keymap
+$ sudo modprobe wmi
-$ sudo modprobe sparse-keymap wmi video
+$ sudo modprobe video
 $ sudo insmod src/faustus.ko
 ```

 and check `dmesg | tail` to verify the driver is loaded and no errors are present.

 ```
 [ 8295.475755] faustus: DMI checK: FX505GM
 [ 8295.476475] faustus: Initialization: 0x1